The pandemic has had all kinds of effects on families and the dogs who live with them.

 Furever Board and Train Program

-I have been boarding dogs professionally for more than six years.
-Last year, I earned credentials through Certification Council for Professional Dog Trainers® (CCPDT®).
-This year marks five years dog training in Niagara and I have joined professional dog school Unleashed Niagara, a personal best in my own career.
+I have been boarding dogs professionally for many years.
+I earned my training credentials through Certification Council for Professional Dog Trainers® (CCPDT®).
+This year marks eight years dog training in Niagara.
+I joined professional dog school Unleashed Niagara more than five years ago, which has become a personal best in my career.

 It is a natural evolution to formally offer board and train services to families who are looking to invest in their relationship with their dogs.